AgoraIO-Community/convoai-from-gpt/docs/Guide.md

 ### Step 0: Ideation with ChatGPT

-Use LLMs to scaffold project architecture—expect guidance, not perfection!
+Use LLMs to scaffold project architecture—expect guidance, not full implementation.

 Initial code will be incomplete but will clarify system integration points.

+Follow the steps to verify each of the Agora components.

-### Step 1: RTC Voice Channel
+### Build Step 1: RTC Voice Channel

 1. **Create project** in Agora Console.
 2. **Enable RTC** and ConvoAI extensions.